Mr Sheffield Steelers

-It was a win win situation with no upfront costs to me, I did the selling for the Steelers whilst also selling ice hockey equipment and NHL merchandise to their rapidly increasing fan base.
+It was a win win situation with no upfront costs to me.
+I sold the clubs merchandise whilst also selling my hockey equipment and NHL merchandise to their rapidly increasing fan base.

-Also part of the deal was that the Steelers would occasionally send over a few of their players for photo shoots and promotions.
+Part of the Steelers deal was that they would occasionally send over a few players for photo shoots and promotions.
 One day it was the turn of Ron Shudra and although I’d seen him play several times, I had absolutely no idea of his background or hockey pedigree.

 Originally from Winnipeg in Manitoba, Canada, Ron was chosen in round 3 of the 1986 NHL draft by the previous season’s Stanley Cup Champions, the Edmonton Oilers.
 Ron played 10 times for the champions in 1987 – 88, including a couple of shifts with the ‘Great One’ himself, Wayne Gretzky.